rmudambi/village_simulator/design/design.rst

 - Should there be a map for the player?
 Maybe not, since actual leaders at time wouldn't have had good maps?
 - Are there different classes that should be modeled?
+- What should harvest quantities be dependent on?
+    - Population?
+    - Land under cultivation?
+    - Livestock?
+- Harvest should be collected over time, not all at once (and per crop)
+- What should inter-village interactions look like?
+- Should we have nomadic/mountain raiders?